In the Presence of Mine Enemies (Playhouse 90)

 "In the Presence of Mine Enemies" was an American television play broadcast on May 18, 1960.
-It was the 16th episode of the fourth season of the CBS television series Playhouse 90, and also the final broadcast in the show's four-year run.
+It was the seventeenth episode of the fourth season of the CBS television series Playhouse 90, the 134th episode overall, and the final broadcast in the show's four-year run.

 The play depicted the struggles of Jews living in the Warsaw Ghetto in the months before the Warsaw Ghetto Uprising.
 Rod Serling wrote the teleplay, and the cast included Charles Laughton, Arthur Kennedy, Susan Kohner, and Robert Redford.

 Plot

 The play is set in the Warsaw Ghetto in the months before the Warsaw Ghetto Uprising.
 It opens with a Nazi calling out names of Jews to be deported and closeups of grim Jewish faces as a song of Jewish mourning plays in the background.
 A Nazi asks: "They call them in here to pick out the ones who are to die, and yet they sing.
 Jews.
 Who can explain Jews?".

 Rabbi Adam Heller lives with his beautiful daughter Rachel.
 His son Paul returns home in the first act after escaping from a Nazi prison camp.
 The rabbi and his son are at odds: the rabbi believes faith will guide the Jews through the war, but Paul has seen the savagery of the Nazis and advocates resistance.

 A Christian peddler, Josef Chinik, aids the Hellers with food and books.
 Another character, Israel, collects weapons for an army of resistance forming in the ghetto.

 At the end of the first act, a German officer, Capt.
 Richter, and a younger German soldier, Sgt.
 Lott, arrive to investigate rumours that the building is being used by a resistance group.
 In the second act, Capt.
 Richter rapes Rachel.
 On learning of the rape, Rabbi Heller becomes disillusioned and says, "My life has been an endless prayer and prolonged supplication to a God without ears, to a God without eyes.".
 Paul takes a knife and leaves the apartment to kill Richter.

 In the final half hour, the Nazis conduct a search for Richter’s killer.
 Chinik falsely confesses that he killed Richter in order to save his Jewish friends.
 Chinik is executed, and his death causes Rabbi Heller to break down.

 Three months pass, and Rachel is pregnant.
 Paul and Israel talk of the uprising planned for that evening.
 Sgt.
 Lott returns to the Hellers' apartment, professes his love for Rachel, begs the rabbi for forgiveness, and offers to escape with her.
 The rabbi forgives Lott.
 Initially, Paul resists the idea of Rachel leaving with a Nazi but then relents, allowing them to leave.

 The play closes as the uprising begins with gunfire heard outside the apartment.
 Paul and Rabbi Heller walk down the stairs to join the uprising, a rifle in Paul's hand and a book in the rabbi's hand.